Jdharden/washpost_notebooks/hubzones/readme.md

 ## The codes used for this project were all written in R.

+Tools used

+- R
+- QGIS
+- Geocoding.geo.census.gov

 To examine the distribution of contracts, the Post examined three variables, which include location, poverty rates and income factors.
 The locations of firms and contracts awarded were obtained from https://www.fpds.gov/fpdsng_cms/index.php/en/.
 The parameters used to pull the data obtained from the FPDS' data dictionary and EzSearch FAQ.

 There are four types of HUBZone designations.
 They are: qualified census tract; qualified nonmetropolitan county; qualified Indian reservation; and, qualified base closure area.
 The analysis accounts for each of the unique designations.